 Missing Episode: On the first DVD of Season 6 the episode titled "Love's a Witch" was listed on the DVD menu but not actually present in the DVD collection of videos, a recall was issued shortly afterward in which you could trade in your 'bad' copy and get a 'real' copy.

-Money, Dear Boy: Rose McGowan (a.k.a.
-Paige In-Verse) was always eager to point out that she just liked having a steady paycheck.
+Money, Dear Boy: Rose McGowan (Paige) was always eager to point out that she just liked having a steady paycheck.
 Although, by the time the show was canceled, she did express some bitterness at how the show was treated, so it seems that at some point she did begin to have at least some affection for the show.
 Similarly, she's vehemently opposed the possible reboot in development when it was announced in late 2013.

 Reality Subtext: The first few episodes that featured Paige dealt with Piper and Phoebe feeling like she wasn't taking her responsibilities seriously and, specifically, disrespecting the Book of Shadows, including throwing it out the window.
 Apparently, something very similar happened behind the scenes.
 Rose McGowan, not realizing how much sentimental value the prop Book of Shadows had to the cast and crew, would actually write down her lines and doodle on the pages of the book in between takes.